 The Discussion Group meets in the library at the Fairfield Senior’s Centre on the 3rd Tuesday of each month except July, August and December.
 The doors open at 7:00 pm with the meeting beginning at 7:30.
 Most meetings conclude between 9:00 and 9:30.

-NOTE - please see 'CLUB NEWS' - the 'Club Newletter/Bulletin' section and read the current Bulletin for details of upcoming events
+As of Feb 2019 ~ NOTE - please see 'CLUB NEWS' - the 'Club Newletter/Bulletin' section.
+The current Bulletin for the month will be posted and will give the for details of upcoming events and meetings.

 2017, June 20

 TO BE ADVISED

 Creating an Exhibit